BuildOnViction/docs/docs/wp-and-research/privacy.md

 To reduce gas consumption and speed up transaction proof verification, TomoP implements a set of precompiled contracts integrated in the core EVM of TomoChain.

-* TomoP allows to create a private token standard to make super fast token-based payment systems and DApps on TomoChain.
+* TomoP allows creating a private token standard to make super fast token-based payment systems and DApps on TomoChain.

 TomoP relies on the following techniques: